Harshavardhan779/TSA_EXP1/README.md

 # ALGORITHM:
 1. Import the required packages like pandas and matplot
 2. Read the dataset using the pandas
-3.Use the Date coloumn for tracking the index.
+3. Use the Date coloumn for tracking the index.
 4. Plot the data accordingly which can be altered monthly, or yearly.
 5. Display the graph.